 AMAP is a cross-college initiative working towards increasing methodological expertise and collaborative opportunities in the behavioral, health, and social sciences.
 We are accomplishing this goal by (1) hosting a monthly work-in-progress seminar series, regular workshops, and facilitating external speakers for talks and conferences; (2) and by developing a shared graduate training platform beginning with a graduate certification program in advanced interdisciplinary statistics and methodologies.

 We welcome student and faculty involvement from all levels of methodological ability, and hope you will help us to build an accessible and inclusive community of scholars.

-Email us with the subject line "Join AMAP listserv" to join our mailing list so you don't miss out on upcoming opportunities and events!
+Enter your email address here to join our mailing list so you don't miss out on upcoming opportunities and events!